mkrevuelta/CppMoveBase64/Doc/Motivation.md

 + https://github.com/mkrevuelta/CppLibraryInterfacePoC

-It is a great C++ Base64 conversion library, but its functionality is a mere excuse.
+CppMoveBase64 is a great C++ Base64 conversion library, but its functionality is a mere excuse.
 The main reason why I wrote it was to show, in a practical example, how to apply my ideas to make a C++ library with these compatibility characteristics (see [Why is this library special](../README.md#why-is-this-library-special)).

 C++ and the Standard Library have evolved a lot recently.
 The ecosystem is growing faster and faster.
 Though, some of the main principles of C++ (best performance, general purpose, wildly varied platforms) prevent it from having a frozen, universally compatible ABI.
 Other languages sacrifice performance (and more) in exchange of a great degree of compatibility.